devmaker.net

 • Phillips screwdriver PH1 and PH2

-Here is the translation: Even if only the belt has snapped: if you already have the robot open, go ahead and replace the motor at the same time.
-After the same amount of operating time, the carbon brushes are usually worn out as well.
-It costs 3 euros more and saves you from having to open it up a second time in six months.
+Even if only the belt snapped: while you've got the robot open, replace the motor at the same time.
+After the same operating time the carbon brushes are usually done for as well.
+It costs 3 euros more and saves you opening it up a second time in six months.

-Here is the translation: Turn off the robot completely.
-Remove the upper cover above the dust container.
-Loosen the screws that secure the entire white plastic lid.
-Lift carefully – there is a short ribbon cable that must not be torn off.
+Switch the robot off completely.
+Remove the top cover above the dust bin.
+Undo the screws that hold the entire white plastic lid.
+Lift carefully – there's a short ribbon cable that mustn't tear off.

 Step 2: Expose the LIDAR unit

-Under the cover sits the orange LIDAR module, secured with four screws.
-Loosen these, carefully lift the module, and disconnect the motor's power connector.
+Under the lid sits the orange LIDAR module, fixed with four screws.
+Undo them, lift the module carefully, and unplug the motor's power connector.

 Step 3: Replace the motor

-Here is the translation: Two small screws hold the motor in the LIDAR unit.
+Two small screws hold the motor in the LIDAR unit.
 Pull out the old motor, insert the new one.
-Place the new drive belt around the motor shaft and laser turret.
+Loop the new drive belt around the motor shaft and the laser tower.
 Reconnect the power cable.

-Assemble in reverse order.
-Place on the charging station, start cleaning.
-The orange tower should now rotate evenly again.
+Reassemble in reverse order.
+Place it on the charging dock and start a cleaning run.
+The orange tower should now spin evenly again.

-When reinserting the LIDAR unit, make sure that the drive belt is not twisted and that the motor shaft sits cleanly in the guide.
-If the turret briefly rotates after assembly but then gets stuck, the belt is usually incorrectly fitted.
+When reinserting the LIDAR unit, make sure the drive belt isn't twisted and the motor shaft sits cleanly in its guide.
+If the tower briefly spins after assembly but then gets stuck, the belt is usually fitted wrong.

 Conclusion

-Here is the translation: Error 1 on the Xiaomi Gen 1 sounds more dramatic than it actually is.
-Replace the motor and belt, 30 minutes of work, less than 10 euros in materials – and the robot runs like new again.
-Anyone who isn't all thumbs and owns a screwdriver can save themselves from buying a replacement.
-It's definitely the more sustainable option.
+Error 1 on the Xiaomi Gen 1 sounds more dramatic than it is.
+Swap the motor and belt, 30 minutes of work, under 10 euros in parts – and the robot runs like new again.
+If you don't have two left hands and own a screwdriver, you can save yourself a replacement purchase.
+And it's the more sustainable option anyway.

 > echo "your thoughts" >> xiaomi-vacuum-robot-gen-1-repair-lidar-error.responses